Dowell-Lab/mumerge/README.rst

 Running demo
 ============

 To demonstrate the functionality of muMerge a simple example including bedfiles and an input file are included in the package.

 Usage
 =====

-For general usage, used the help command:
+For general usage, see the help menu:
 ::

     $ mumerge -h